-Action 2-D) Evaluate and seek funding sources

-to generate awareness, education, and

-support for a healthy oyster and ABS

-ecosystem.

-Action 2-E) Evaluate and seek long-term

-funding for a comprehensive monitoring

-program that is used across programs and

-projects with a dashboard on metrics and

-indicators to leverage resources, standardize

-the metrics and indicators measured, and to

-share data.

-Action 2-F) Develop and seek a funding source

-to provide cultch for habitat restoration on an

-ongoing basis.

-Action 2-G) Work across estuary programs to

-fund and leverage large scale monitoring for

-the Panhandle Region - Perdido to Suwanee.

-0

-Action 2-H) The successor group should

-evaluate whether to initiate the development

-of an Apalachicola Bay Estuary Program

-(ABEP) to coordinate and lead in the

-implementation and monitoring of the Plan.

-The successor group should explore whether

-it's a better model to be a part of

-Environmental Protection Agency's National

-Estuary Program or to model an ABEP after the

-EPA program with funding provided from

-other entities as was done with the St. Andrew

-and St. Joseph Bays Estuary Program.
+Action 1-E) The successor group facilitates bidirectional information flow between agencies implementing the restoration and management plans and the public, other government entities and NGOs.
+The successor group should evaluate whether to initiate the development of an Apalachicola Bay Estuary Program (ABEP) to coordinate and lead in the implementation and monitoring of the Apalachicola Bay System Ecosystem Based Adaptive Management and Restoration Plan.
+The successor group should explore whether it's a better model to be a part of the Environment Protection Agency's (EPA) National Estuary Program or to model the ABEP after the EPA program with funding provided from other entities as was done with the St. Andrew and St. Joseph Bays Estuary Program.